baldvin-kovacs/dart_proto_crash_repro/README.md

 ## Summary

-Compiling the proto below to dart, I have some crashes on mobile when trying to add an element to the `v2s` field of `ContainerArray`.
+Compiling the proto below to dart, I have some crashes on Android when trying to add an element to the `v2s` field of `ContainerArray`.
 However, those crashes do not happen if I remove the field `v2_containers`.